-Candle companies in the US aren't required to list their products ingredients, so finding animal and environmentally friendly candle brands can sometimes be difficult.
+Candle companies in the US aren’t required to list their product ingredients, so finding animal and environmentally friendly candle brands can sometimes be difficult.
 Ingredients such as Spermaceti and Stearic Acid are both animal derived ingredients sometimes used in candle making.
-Spermaceti, or Sperm Oil, is a waxy oil found in cavities in the heads of Sperm whales and dolphins.
+Spermaceti is a waxy oil found in cavities in the heads of Sperm whales and dolphins.
 Stearic Acid is a fatty acid usually derived from beef, sheep, or pig fat.

 Paraffin based candles are the most common type sold today.
 Paraffin is a petroleum product, that when burned can release toxins into the air.
 Some of these toxins are known carcinogens and can be damaging to your health, your pets health, and to the environment.

-But that doesn't mean that you have to stop burning candles if you enjoy having them in your home.
-Candles made from soy and palm oil contain plant based ingredients and are much healthier for you.
+That doesn’t mean that you necessarily have to stop burning candles if you enjoy having them in your home.
+Candles made from beeswax or soy contain plant based ingredients and are much healthier for you.
 Make sure you double check with the candle company before making a purchase, as some candles labeled as being environmentally friendly may still contain small amounts of animal by-products.
 But vegan, environmentally friendlier candles do exist!
 They may cost a bit more than usual, but as the saying goes, you get what you pay for.
 You are paying extra for higher quality, healthier ingredients.
-An added benefit is that all natural soy candles often have a more pure, pleasant scent, and they usually last longer than paraffin based candles.
+An added benefit is that all natural candles often have a more pure, pleasant scent, and they usually last longer than paraffin based candles.